alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
 `FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on, witch is the actual render.`

-Higly inspired by Apophysis, it is a ONE to ONE match with it if used within the same limits.
+Higly inspired by Apophysis and its workflow design, it is a ONE to ONE match with it if used within the same limits.

 ## Future additions